danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/README.md

 - **Topology**: A graph of stream processors (nodes) connected by streams (edges), defining the flow of data.
 - **KStreams and KTables**: KStreams represent a continuous stream of data, while KTables represent a changelog stream, akin to a table in a database.

+### Know the Differences between KStream and KTable
+- KStream processes each record as an independent event, while KTable treats each record as an update.
+- KStream is useful for processing individual events, while KTable is suitable for maintaining the latest value for a given key.
+- KStream supports record-by-record transformations, while KTable allows aggregations and joins based on a key.

+### Identify the Appropriate Use Cases
+- Use KStream when you need to process each record independently, perform stateless transformations, or handle unbounded data.
+- Use KTable when you need to perform aggregations, joins, or maintain a materialized view of the latest values for each key.

 Stream-table duality:

 - **Stream as Table:** A stream can be viewed as a changelog of a table, where each data record in the stream captures a state change of the table.
 A stream can be turned into a 'real' table by replaying the changelog from the beginning to reconstruct the table.